 The Branch (NUF)

 A branch is not a separate legal entity but a part of the same legal body as the main enterprise.
-Therefore, all risks and obligations of a branch also belongs to the main entity.
-Utilizing a branch will therefore not limit any potential liability for the main enterprise.
+Therefore, all risks and obligations of a branch also belongs to the main enterprise.
+Utilizing a branch will therefore not limit any potential liability for the enterprise.

 A branch of a non-Norwegian enterprise is in Norway called a “NUF” (Norskregistrert utenlandsk foretak).
 Note that the registration as a NUF only reflects that the foreign enterprise is registered in Norway and does not indicate whether the enterprise has office premises or employees in Norway.
 Nor is a registration as a NUF decisive with respect to the various compliance obligations related to VAT, corporate tax, etc.

 A NUF should commonly be subject to the same compliance obligations as a Norwegian limited liability company.
-You should however compare the two entity forms in order to determine the most appropriate entity form to be used for your business in Norway.
+You should however compare the two entity forms to determine the most appropriate form to be used for your business in Norway.

 A NUF will often be obliged to keep books of accounts according to Norwegian GAAP (General Accepted Accounting Principles).
 Normally the enterprise will be required to account the same transactions in the home jurisdiction and thus this may be perceived as double work.